 Instead of travelling to far-flung destinations we’re bringing them home instead.
 The trend for ‘holiday-inspired’ interiors continues to grow in popularity, as we dream of escaping.

-Cole & Son’s vibrant ode to Sevillian architecture would make a welcome statement in any room – particularly one you can sit and daydream in at your leisure.
+Cole & Son’s vibrant ode to Sevillian architecture would make a welcome statement in any room – particularly in your living room wallpaper ideas so you can sit and daydream in at your leisure.
 With such high impact, we recommend this design for creating a striking feature wall.

 The new ’Mirador’ collection by from Harlequin is just the tonic for this trend.
 It was shot at a Ibizan villa with a focus of bringing holidays home vibes into your own home.

 ‘Mirador is the Spanish word for ‘lookout’ so the collection is full of Spanish and African influences that come alive with eye-catching, inspirational designs to open up a treasure trove of international style,’ says a spokesperson from Harlequin.

 Marble-look wallpapers can help us get the look, without the cost.
 ‘Marble wall-coverings have been one of the most popular designs, due to its versatility, ‘ explains Andrew Gerraty, co-founder of Wallsauce.com.
 ‘Whether it’s the abundance of colour and texture choices or the application, as the product can be used widely in kitchens and bathrooms when the natural stone costs are prohibitive.’

 Florals are, quite literally, bigger than ever for 2021.
 Large-scale prints are the hero floral for the seasons ahead.
 Captivate a room with a feature wall of flourishing foliage.
 The trend for Renaissance-style brooding dark backdrops with rich jewel tones is a key style right now.